Q: Who can get loans from Spokane Tribal Credit?

 Q: Why does Tribal Credit run my credit if my credit score isn’t the primary factor?

 A: We run credit reports to verify applicants debts and we use the credit score as a secondary factor if an applicant is borderline with their debt to income ratio.
-The credit reports we run are good for a year so the same report can be used for multiple loan applications within that year.
+The credit reports we run are good for 6 months so the same report can be used for multiple loan applications within that 6 months.

 Q: Who approves the loans?

-A: The Tribal Credit Committee approves and denies all loans.
-They meet once a week to review loan applications.
+A: The Tribal Credit Review Team approves and denies all loans.
+They meet daily to review loan applications.

 Q: When will I know if I am approved?